justbetter/laravel-magento-client/README.md

 `connection` is the key in your connections array in the configuration file.

 When creating the integration, Magento will send multiple tokens and secrets to your application via the `callback`-endpoint.
 This information will be saved in the database, as configured in `magento.php`.
-You may adjust to save the keys on in a JSON file or create your own implementation.
+You may adjust this to save the key in a JSON file or create your own implementation
 Magento will redirect you to the `identity`-endpoint in order to activate the integration.

 For more information about OAuth 1.0 in Magento, please consult the [documentation](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-oauth).